matyasselmeci/hpc-annex/design-2.md

 are started more than once.
 I don't know if that means we should adjust the definition to be time-dependent, or if we just need to decide on way of referring to yesterday's annex as opposed to last weeks annex ahead of time and stick with it.

+I added the purpose -- "to run HTCondor jobs" -- to the definition because it makes the specfic value the tooling is adding clearer.
+(This came up in the context of trying to use the previous definition in the context of, say, the third or fourth slide of a talk.)

 ##### resource request
 By definition, the resources in an annex have already been leased.
 How